Why Cyprus's Native Grapes Matter More Than EverThe Heroic Rediscovery of Lost VarietiesThe Major White Varie

 Γρηγόρη Αυξεντίου 42, Koilani 4776, Cyprus

-Deli by day, casual bar-restaurant by night, Limoncello is all about fresh, locally sourced ingredients.
+Deli by day, casual bar-restaurant by night, Limoncello Deli Bar is all about fresh, locally sourced ingredients.
 Its main suppliers – the grocers and butchers of Ayios Antonios Municipal Market – are just a stone’s throw away.
 The small menu features piadina (Italian pizza-style flatbread), steaks, fish and meat dishes (the oven-roasted duck is delicious), as well as quirky artisan burgers.
 You will find the tables of the Limoncello Deli-Bar huddled amongst various food stalls of this old (but recently renovated market), but don’t let this put you off.
 Limoncello is the perfect lunch stop or the great place to spend the evening.
 Its name ‘Limoncello’ is that of the popular Italian lemon liqueur and certainly hints at the fact that most of the dishes have a distinctly Italian flavour!
 Another real bonus is that it has the best delicatessen for miles around and it has a lovely casual ambience which is perfect for relaxing.
 The menu is small but definitely tempting with steak and real good burgers as the two main dishes but an array of pizzas and salads also on offer and delicious piadina (sandwiches).
-If you are enjoying lunch at Limoncello there will be the colourful bustle of the market in the background […]
+If you are enjoying lunch at Limoncello there will be the colourful bustle of the market […]

 Digeni Akrita 27a, Nicosia, Cyprus